Updated: Jan 28

 Luxury Stay at the Marriott Hotel, Quito ©MDHarding

 What To See & Do

-There is lots to see and do, from the Top 10 things to see and do we visited the old town with it's colonial architecture, large open squares and narrow streets.
+There are lots to see and do, from the Top 10 things to see and do we visited the old town with its colonial architecture, large open squares and narrow streets.
 First thing in the morning is the best time to visit Basilica del Voto Nacional before all the bus tours start to arrive.
 Said to be the largest church in Quito, it has impressive stain glass windows and a tower that has incredible views across the city.
-Don't miss looking at the exterior with it's Gothic goblins and gargoyles.
+Don't miss looking at the exterior with its Gothic goblins and gargoyles.